Managing and setting up smart devices requires user authentication to prevent unauthorized access and unwanted actions.

 Depending on the nature of the tokens, it may be either simple or complicated for a user to access the necessary information for them.
 With a digital one-time password, a user is forced to wait before getting the code they need.
-A physical token should be always with a user for a quick access, which might be unnecessary for your device.
+A physical token should be always with a user for quick access, which might be unnecessary for your device.

-After wide adoption of the fingerprint scanning by smartphones, this technology is probably ready to be implemented for an arguably small cost in other devices as well.
+After the wide adoption of fingerprint scanning by smartphones, this technology is probably ready to be implemented for an arguably small cost in other devices as well.
 Generally, it is both quick and secure.

-Since there’s a lot of buzz lately about Amazon Echo and Google Home, eventually your customers will get used to talking to devices, and you can take advantage of it by adding voice recognition.
+Since there’s a lot of buzzes lately about Amazon Echo and Google Home, eventually your customers will get used to talking to devices, and you can take advantage of it by adding voice recognition.

 Known to many Android smartphone users, gesture-based authentication works best when you need to provide access to your device to a few different people, and you can’t immediately gather them together to add their fingerprints or voices or faces into the system.